 A bargain price may not be worth the risks involved.
-Don't be blinded by a "sale" and end up with below-standard equipment.
+Don't be blinded by a "sale" and end up with below-standard equipment that can't do the job or that puts the operator at risk.

 Consider the following questions when buying used equipment.